rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 ------------------
 There are many libraries that make use of reactive programming these days.
 Most of them, however, are written in Java and therefore expose the RxJava `Observable` rather than the RxScala one.
 There are some slight syntactical differences between RxJava and RxScala.
 One of them, as we have already seen, is `Observable.create` vs. `Observable.apply`.
-Other differences, as we will see in the rest of this workshop, are listed on the [RxScala comparison page].
+There are other differences, as we will see in the rest of this workshop.
+A complete overview can be found on the [RxScala comparison page].

 Conversion between RxJava and RxScala can be done (as of RxScala_2.11, v0.26.3) using the `asScala` and `asJava` operators as shown below. *Note that you have to do an extra import to get this working!*